 During these trials, grapes are being grown Organically without spraying of pesticides or fungicides (except for dormant organic spraying during the winter) to determine which cultivars do the best under these conditions.
 Most commercial grape growers have a sophisticated spraying program.
 If more disease-resistant varieties are used, money could be saved by less or no spraying.
 In addition, there are the added health benefits of a less toxic environment and product.

 Furthermore, demand for Organic grapes and wines made from Organic grapes is increasing as consumers become more aware of the adverse health effects of toxins and genetically mis-engineered crops (GMOs).

 Grapevines will be evaluated for disease resistance, pest resistance, vigor, harvest date, taste, and productivity.
-However, the primary evaluation factors will be the production of heathy grapes and their taste.
+However, the primary evaluation factors will be the production of healthy grapes and their taste.

-Most grapes do not store well; however, I have found 10 table grape cultivars that reportedly can be stored in a refrigerator for 6 months - what remains to be seen is which, if any, of these will do well Organically.
+Most grapes do not store well fresh; however, I have found 10 table grape cultivars that reportedly can be stored in a refrigerator for 6 months - what remains to be seen is which, if any, of these will do well Organically.
 On the other hand, all grapes store well frozen for about one year - a wonderful way to preserve your harvest.

 Information will be added to this website as time allows.
-All photos are my own of the grapes produce in this study.
+All photos are my own of the grapes produced in this study.